openshift/gcp-project-operator/docs/development.md

 * Code-Ready Containers

 Red Hat CodeReady Containers brings a minimal OpenShift 4 cluster to your local computer.
 This cluster provides a minimal environment for development and testing purposes.
-It’s mainly targetted at running on developers' desktops.
-The installation and the configuration of CRC is beyond the scope of this project.
-Alternatively you can to use `minikube` instead.
+It’s mainly targeted at running on developers' desktops.
+Installation and configuration of CRC is beyond the scope of this document.
+Alternatively you can use `minikube` instead.

 * kubectl client (>= version with your kubernetes server)